MeadowlarkDAW/rainout/DESIGN_DOC.md

     pub device_options: Option<AudioDeviceOptions>,
 }

+#[derive(Debug, Clone, Copy, PartialEq)]
+/// The status of a backend
+pub enum BackendStatus {
+    /// The backend is installed and running with available devices Running,

+    /// The backend is installed and running, but no devices were found NoDevices,

+    /// The backend is not installed on the system and thus cannot be used NotInstalled,

+    /// The backend is installed but it is not currently running on the system,
+    /// and thus cannot be used until it is started NotRunning,
+}

 /// The available audio devices to select from pub enum AudioDeviceOptions {
     /// Only a single audio device can be selected from this list.
 These